Happyfield7/p4lab/exercises/ecn/README.md

 ## Introduction

-The objective of this tutorial is to extend basic L3 forwarding with an implementation of Explicit Congestion Notification (ECN).
+The objective of this exercise is to extend basic L3 forwarding with an implementation of Explicit Congestion Notification (ECN).

 ECN allows end-to-end notification of network congestion without